 - a problem with the hearing center within the brain

-Why is hearing screening so important?
+Why is a hearing screening so important?

-One of the ways newborns learn is through hearing.
+One of the ways newborns learn is through listening.
 If a hearing problem exists and is not recognized and treated, babies will have problems with language development.
 Babies who receive early intervention and treatment by six months of age usually develop good language and learning skills.

-How is newborn hearing screening done?
+How is a newborn hearing screening done?